pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 #### Motor M2 Closed-Loop Velocity Control

 Since we are reusing the pins from M1, we can leave the motor connected to M1.
-To be able to use the dc motor in a velocity controlled closed loop comment out the previous code for motor M1, e.g.:
+To be able to use the DC motor in a velocity controlled closed loop comment out the previous code for motor M1, e.g.:

 ```
 // // motor M1